 DESIGN TEAM Eva Castro, Ulla Hell, Holger Kehne

-Treating the site as a connector device between the two different urban conditions we formulate the building in its circulation, program and materiality as an open, porous volume, with multiple accesses informed by the main external attractors.
+Treating the site as a connector device between the two different urban conditions Plasma Studio formulates the building in its circulation, program and materiality as an open, porous volume, with multiple accesses informed by the main external attractors.

-Influenced by the "Klein Bottle" concept (a Moebius strip turned container with only one surface) we developed a strategy that folds the open public space through the building mass.
+Influenced by the "Klein Bottle" concept (a Moebius strip turned container with only one surface) Plasma Studio developed a strategy that folds the open public space through the building mass.

 The built mass operates as an all-inclusive, viscous matter: it is no longer possible to isolate independent systems or establish differentiations between its parts.
 The specific requirements of exhibition viewing dictate the circulation, which varies in size and movement and informs the building itself.